The second part of our tutorial is about finding the right keywords for your website and optimizing the texts on your website.

 For all other headings, you should choose a sub-heading, like an H2 or H3.
 Here it is recommended to use synonyms or variants of your main keyword from the level one heading.
 In contrast, you should avoid repeating the main keyword in every heading.

-You can make use of the following headings on your Dolphin website:
+You can make use of the following headings on your Jimdo website:

 - H1: level one heading (large)